 - Decide between the ACT and SAT and start prepping!
 While the ACT and SAT are accepted interchangeably by most schools, they are different tests in several key ways.
 Preparing this early means students have more time to select the test that is the best fit.

 - Start the final push in junior year.
 Starting in the summer, students should be visiting prospective schools, signing up for test dates, and kicking test prep into high gear.
+This is when you should start pushing hard in preparing for the SAT/ACT.
 Score growth targets should be set and decisions should be made about things like registering for optional essay test sections, taking additional subject matter tests, and/or taking advantage of opportunities like score choice.

 The high school junior just starting to think about college